 Aaron's (AAN) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the rent-to-own company had gained 4.83% over the past month.
-This has lagged the Retail-Wholesale sector's gain of 5.61% and outpaced the S&P 500's gain of 2.55% in that time.
+Prior to today's trading, shares of the rent-to-own company had gained 7.92% over the past month.
+This has outpaced the Retail-Wholesale sector's gain of 4.89% and the S&P 500's gain of 4.32% in that time.

-Investors will be hoping for strength from AAN as it approaches its next earnings release, which is expected to be October 29, 2020.
-In that report, analysts expect AAN to post earnings of $1.43 per share.
-This would mark year-over-year growth of 95.89%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.01 billion, up 4.74% from the year-ago period.
+AAN will be looking to display strength as it nears its next earnings release, which is expected to be October 29, 2020.
+On that day, AAN is projected to report earnings of $1.43 per share, which would represent year-over-year growth of 95.89%.
+Our most recent consensus estimate is calling for quarterly revenue of $1.01 billion, up 4.74% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.67 per share and revenue of $4.17 billion.
-These totals would mark changes of +20.05% and +5.56%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $4.67 per share and revenue of $4.17 billion, which would represent changes of +20.05% and +5.56%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for AAN.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for AAN.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 2.22% higher.
-AAN is currently sporting a Zacks Rank of #2 (Buy).
+AAN is currently a Zacks Rank #1 (Strong Buy).

-Valuation is also important, so investors should note that AAN has a Forward P/E ratio of 12.73 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 16.93.
+Valuation is also important, so investors should note that AAN has a Forward P/E ratio of 12.57 right now.
+For comparison, its industry has an average Forward P/E of 16.49, which means AAN is trading at a discount to the group.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.